Non-profit Rona Scrubs achieves a 50% response uplift after switching to SMS

 Email seemed like an easy solution although:

-- If personal emails were used, they often did not come through or were immediately categorized as SPAM as they came from unknown emails addresses to the recipient
+- If personal emails were used, they often did not come through or were immediately categorised as SPAM as they came from unknown emails addresses to the recipient

 - Clinics, hospital and other healthcare venues automatically marked unrecognised emails as SPAM